 As I entered what I call the “community phase” of life, I joined Jonkershoek Volunteer Wildfire Services (VWS) as a volunteer wildfire-fighter, but resigned after 5 years’ service.
 A lifelong love of hiking and mountains led me to become a member of the Stellenbosch section of the Mountain Club of SA .

 I am married to Marion who hails from the Koo, and we have been blessed with two lovely daughters, Leigh and Heather, and now, two grandchildren so far.
 Leisure time is spent windsurfing, reading, travelling, sea kayaking, cycle touring and hiking.
-The university has generous leave conditions and I work hard at exploiting them optimally.
+The university had generous leave conditions and I worked hard at exploiting them optimally.
 My motto for this phase of my life is: ¨Play hard, work smart¨.

 My father, Felix Pina, was Dutch, from Wassenaar.
 He emigrated here with his parents and brothers after WWII and settled at Koelenhof near Stellenbosch.
 There was a romantic theory that we are the descendants of Sephardic Jews, but my brother’s recent research into the roots of the Pina family indicates that we descend from French Huguenots who fled to the Low Countries.
 My mom, Cynthia Pina (Visser), was a Capetonian through and through and I was born on the slopes of Table Mountain as well, but lived most of my adult life in Stellenbosch, before retiring to Rooiels on the Kogelberg coast.